icc-lab-xhu1/SADMC-MT-FF-FL/README.md

 We provide the preprocessing data for Sock-Shop in the ‘Mul_Class_Data’ folder, and the SADMC-MT-FF-FL algorithm runs in the ‘code’ folder.
+SockShop Datasets：https://surfdrive.surf.nl/files/index.php/s/FjmBjVQnDRWqDmV